RayanImran/Rent_Prediction/README.md

 ```python
 API_KEY = "YOUR_RENTCAST_API_KEY_HERE"  # Replace with your API key
 ```
-**Warning:** Hardcoding API keys directly in the script is generally discouraged for production environments.
-Environment variables are a more secure approach.
+Warning: Hardcoding API keys directly in the script is generally discouraged for production environments due to security risks.
+However, for the purposes of this small, demonstration project, this method is acceptable for quick and easy testing.
+For any real-world application or collaborative project, using environment variables (as described in Option 1) is strongly recommended to protect your API key.

 ## Running the Application
 ### Navigate to the Project Directory